-- Plaza America Sub-District consists of the existing Plaza America retail and office complex.
-It retains the existing mixed-use land use and zoning. - Fannie Mae Sub-District is bordered by Sunset Hills Road on the south, Old Reston Avenue to the west and American Dream Way on the east.
+Plaza America Sub-District is bound by the parameters of the existing Plaza America retail and office complex.
+It retains the existing mixed-use land use and zoning.

+Fannie Mae Sub-District is bordered by Sunset Hills Road on the south, Old Reston Avenue to the west and American Dream Way on the east.
 It retains the existing office land use at 0.62 FAR or mixed use at 0.50 FAR.
 In addition, preserve vehicular access to the adjacent site that includes an historic resource.
 See Figure 7: Sunset Hills District Map.